-All Bright Horizons staff meet state licensing requirements and undergo a thorough screening and hiring process, including a Bright Horizons background check and state-required background check.
+All Bright Horizons staff members undergo a thorough screening and hiring process, including a Bright Horizons background check and state-required background check.

-Staff certified in Pediatric First Aid, Pediatric CPR, and Universal Precautions (infection control) are present in the center at all times.
+Staff certified in Pediatric First Aid, Pediatric CPR, and Bloodborne Pathogens (infection control) are present in the center at all times.